matt-curtis/developer.sketchapp.com/_reference/MSPage.md

 ---
 title: MSPage
+summary: MSPage is a subclass of MSLayerGroup that represents a page of the document.
+The <code>frame</code> parameter of an MSPage is not useful as its not guaranteed to contain all layers on the page.
 rels:
   - GKRect
   - MSRulerData
 inherits:
   - MSLayerGroup
 ---

 MSPage is a subclass of [MSLayerGroup](/docs/MSLayerGroup/) that represents a page of the document.
 The `frame` parameter of an MSPage is not useful as its not guaranteed to contain all layers on the page.